ctornquist/Search-Engine/crawler/TESTING.md

-# Lab 4 Crawler - Caroline Tornquist
+# Crawler - Caroline Tornquist

 ### Testing

 I tested crawler using a bash script ```testing.sh```.
-This script runs 17 different test cases, and ensures all of their outputs are correct.
+This script runs a number of different test cases, and ensures all of their outputs are correct.

 The first 8 test cases ensure that my paramenter checking is functional.
 I test having too many inputs, not enough inputs, a non internal url, an internal url that doesn't exist, a negative max depth, a non integer max depth, and giving a directory without a slash at the end.
 Each of these write a helpful error message to stderr, cleans up any allocated memory, and exits with status one.
 I manually ran ```myvalgrind``` on each of these cases to ensure there would be no memory leaks regardless of where the program stopped running.